AshongAbdallah06/calculator-app/README-template.md

 **Note: Delete this note and update the table of contents based on what sections you keep.**

 ## Overview
+I added the comments {/* Example */} for readability and for easy navigation.
+Becaue therewere a lot of code on the screen and i wanted to go to a particular place, wuuth the comment i can just search and easily find it

 ### The challenge